we-make-websites/wmw-coding-guidelines/css/README.md

 * Use rem, relative ems.
 They're easier to understand as they're always relative to the base font-size
 * Frame 3 comes with a responsive font `@mixin`, use this
-* Most Frame 2 themes come with a REM function which lets your use pixel sizes

 #### Don't
 ```scss